Blog

 Conclusion

-In this blog post we have learned how we can speed up the implementation of an orchestration endpoint by using Spring WebFlux Mono.
-Thanks to the new experiment features of steadybit we could also easily validate the difference of the two implementations.
+In this blog post, we have learned how to speed up the implementation of an orchestration endpoint using Spring WebFlux Mono.
+Thanks to the new experiment features of Steadybit, we could also easily validate the difference of the two implementations.

 However, don’t forget to check the new WebFlux-based implementation for newly introduced weak spots.
-Start for instance by validating the exception handling, followed by checking how WebFlux client reacts to unavailability of one of the REST endpoints (e.g. via a simulated AWS zone outage).
+Start by validating the exception handling, then check how the WebFlux client reacts to the unavailability of one of the REST endpoints (e.g. via a simulated AWS zone outage).
 Of course, these need to be re-validated whenever relevant code changes happen.